 As I left the mall that day, I called my younger sister who is wise beyond her years.
 Our conversations during the breakdown of my divorce were so therapeutic.
 She really tried to keep me sane the best she could.
 (Bless her heart.)
 With all of her tenderness and intentions, she still wasn’t qualified to be my sounding board – not in the way I needed.

 Going through divorce alone magnifies the loneliness you’re feeling.
 It’s normal that we want to vent and have a shoulder to cry on.
 But, friends and family – even with the best of intentions – have a biased and limited view of what’s in the best interest of your future.
-They may offer subjective advice or incite you to retaliate against your soon to be ex.
+They may offer subjective advice or incite you to retaliate against your soon-to-be former spouse.
 Or they may attempt to offer invalidated professional advice as it related to their situation.

 How a Divorce Coach Helps You